metchevest/tinkin/README.md

 This is a simple React Boilerplate created by Tinkin in order to help you with a basic folder structure and the configuration of some useful libraries.
 You can use it as a base for your project and customize it as you see fit.

 >!
-Remember to delete this README when you create your website.
+Remember to replace this README when you create your project.

 ## Technologies used